Nowcasting vs Forecasting

 Why Having a Mentor Matters in Your Professional Growth

 Having a mentor can change the way you grow in your career.
-A mentor gives you guidance that comes from real experience and helps you avoid mistakes that many people make on their own.
-You learn faster because you receive advice that is practical and based on lessons someone else has already lived through.
-A […]
+A mentor gives you guidance based on real experience and helps you avoid mistakes many people make on their own.
+You learn faster because you receive practical advice based on lessons someone else has already lived through.
+A mentor also helps you see […]

 Read more.